Linus Ullmark perfect in shootout, Sabres beat Capitals

 The Sabres sat Cozens two days after his big milestone with veteran Kyle Okposo ready to play for the first time this season.
 Casey Mittelstadt also got recalled from the taxi squad — where Cozens was sent for a day — to replace Tage Thompson.

-“Just in the plan,” coach Ralph Krueger said.
+“Just in the plan,” Krueger said.
 “We had mentioned preseason that we need to keep the taxi-squad players active and we need to watch the load on some of the other players.
 Dylan is one of them, so he has an opportunity to take a breath and watch the game.”

 UP NEXT